yqiuu/spectuner/README.md

 #### Optional setting
 1. Set `n_trail` in `workspace/config_opt.yml`.
 The code runs the optimizer `n_trail` times.
 Larger `n_trail` may lead to better results but longer runtime.
 2. Set `molecules` in `workspace/species.yml`.
 The code provides several commonly observed molecules by default.
-Users are allow to use their own molecule list.
+Users are allowed to set their own molecule list.
 Ensure the given molecule names are consistent with those defined in the CDMS database.
 In addition, set `molecules: null` to explore all molecules in the database in the given frequency range.

 ### Running the pipeline
-Run
 ```
 meteor-run workspace workspace/results
 ```